LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/LanguageSupport.md

 ## JavaScript language support description

-- Support for simple JavaScript plugins using the QuickJs engine, a lightweight engine with a low resource footprint
+- Support for simple JavaScript plugins using the QuickJS engine, a lightweight engine with a low resource footprint
-- The current version of QuickJs supports up to ES2020, and natively supports ES Modules which allows developers to easily manage projects.
+- The current version of QuickJS supports up to ES2020, and natively supports ES Modules which allows developers to easily manage projects.
 - Package management is not yet supported.
 If needed, you can use Node.js for plugin development and use npm for package management

 ## Lua language support description